 A new University of Michigan poll found that more than a fourth of senior respondents have just a single social contact or less per week with someone outside their home.
 It’s easy to see how a doctor’s visit would fulfill a longing for engagement.

 On the other hand, many seniors who know they ought to visit their doctor scrupulously avoid doing so.
 If they have a chronic condition, the visit may be essential.
 Yet they put it off with the slimmest of excuses.

-Why Seniors Avoid the Doctor
+Why a Senior Might Avoid a Visit to the Doctor

 A senior may lack the ability to hear what the doctor wants to tell them, or worry that the physician will say they’re no longer fit to drive or to live alone.
 This fear of loss of independence is enough for them to keep postponing a medical visit.

 A Health Information National Trends Study found people will avoid seeking medical care, even when they suspect it may be necessary, for four basic reasons: